 ❗Mudgee face-to-face counselling has closed

-A support group for people (16+) who have lost someone that they love to Suicide.
+A support group for people (16+) who have lost someone they love to Suicide.

 People who attend this group will be supported to:

-Learn how suicide is "contagious" and how to protect themseves and others from suicide in teh future
+Learn how suicide is "contagious" and how to protect themselves and others from suicide in the future.

 Each session will cost $50 per participant and/or the participant's sponsor.
 Once you join the group you will be charged this amount regardless of whether or not you attend the group.